AlgoMeta/comp3385-assignment-2/README.txt

-In order to run this project place the comp3385-assign-2-public-400002413 folder in your htdocs directory.
+In order to run this project place the comp3385-assign-2-public-400002413 folder in your htdocs/www directory.

-In order to run this project place the comp3385-assign-2-framework-400002413 folder outside your htdocs directory.
+In order to run this project place the comp3385-assign-2-framework-400002413 folder outside your htdocs/www directory.

 The Test User from assignment 1 has been added to the database.